← Back to Blog

 4. Privacy Posture You Can Verify

 Don't rely on marketing language.
 Go to the app's Google Play listing, scroll to Data Safety, and read what the developer has declared to Google.
 This is a mandatory legal disclosure.
-An app claiming to "protect your privacy" while declaring it shares data with advertising partners in its Data Safety section is telling you the true answer in the fine print.
+An app claiming to "protect your privacy" while declaring it shares data with advertising partners in its Data Safety section is telling the true answer in the fine print.

 Feature Callro Robokiller